 Echeveria purpusorum (Rose) A.Berger

 Echeveria purpusorum is a small succulent with tight, usually solitary rosettes of deep olive-green, grey-green, or white-green and mottled with small irregular reddish-brown spots.
 It occasionally produces a few offsets.
-The rosettes slowly grow up to 3.2 inch (8 cm) tall, with rosettes up to 3.2 inch (8 cm) in diameter.
-Leaves are ovate or triangular-ovate, sharp-edged, up to 1.6 inches (4 cm) long and up to 1 inch (2,5 cm) wide.
+The rosettes slowly grow up to 3.2 inches (8 cm) tall and up to 3.2 inches (8 cm) in diameter.
+Leaves are ovate or triangular-ovate, sharp-edged, up to 1.6 inches (4 cm) long, and up to 1 inch (2,5 cm) wide.
 Flowers are scarlet red with yellow tips and appear in late spring on an up to 12 inches (30 cm) long stem.

 How to Grow and Care